San Clemente, California: American era

 One of the most iconic landmarks in San Clemente is the San Clemente Pier, first constructed in 1928 and rebuilt in 1939 and 1983.

 When Ole Hanson came to San Clemente and decided to develop the city he moved into his epitome of the perfect house which was called Casa Romantica.
-Hansen owned Casa Romantica up until the Great Depression hit and the Bank of America foreclosed on the property.
+Hanson owned Casa Romantica up until the Great Depression hit and the Bank of America foreclosed on the property.

 In 1969, President Richard Nixon bought part of the H. H. Cotton estate, one of the original homes built by one of Hanson's partners.
 Nixon called it "La Casa Pacifica" and it was nicknamed the "Western White House," a term for a President's vacation home.
 It sits above one of the West Coast's premier surfing spots, Trestles, and just north of historic surfing beach San Onofre.
 Many world leaders visited the home during Nixon's tenure, including Soviet general secretary Leonid Brezhnev, Mexican President Gustavo Díaz Ordaz, Prime Minister of Japan Eisaku Satō, Henry Kissinger, and businessman Bebe Rebozo.
 After his resignation, Nixon retired to San Clemente to write his memoirs.
 He sold the home in 1980 and moved to New York City.
 The property also has historical ties to the Democratic side of the aisle; prior to Nixon's tenure at the estate, H. H. Cotton was known to host Franklin D. Roosevelt, who would visit to play cards in a small outbuilding overlooking the Pacific Ocean.

 In 1994, the Clarence Lobo Elementary School, named after Clarence H. Lobo, chief of the Acjachemen people from 1946 to 1985, was opened in San Clemente as part of the Capistrano Unified School District.
 The opening of the school was notable as the first school in California to be named after an Indigenous leader.

+21st century

-The historic "North Beach" area is home to San Clemente's Casino Building and Ole Hanson Beach Club, which were renovated in 2010 and 2016.
+The historic "North Beach" area is home to the Miramar Theatre, the Casino Building, and Ole Hanson Beach Club, the latter two of which were renovated in 2010 and 2016.

+In 2020, the city, along with Dana Point and San Juan Capistrano, was sued by Santa Ana who argued the cities were participating in a practice in conjunction with local police departments and OC's Sheriff Department to detain homeless people and dump them in older neighboring cities.